 Women’s “Werk”: The Dignity of Craft will contrast the artistic accomplishments of Susi Singer and Marguerite Wildenhain, two important ceramic artists who began their creative careers during the 1920s and exemplify the Modernist spirit.
-The artists participated in two related, yet distinctive, European design reformation movements.
+The artists participated in two related—yet distinctive—European design reformation movements.
 At age seventeen, Singer won a scholarship to train at the famous Wiener Werkstätte of Vienna, Austria, where she learned to create exquisite ceramic figures.
-At nearly the same time, Wildenhain became a student at the German Bauhaus where, after mastering the fundamentals of ceramics, she went on to design superbly formed, functional tableware for industrial production and later to become well known for her teaching and studio pottery.
+At nearly the same time, Wildenhain became a student at the German Bauhaus where, after mastering the fundamentals of ceramics, she went on to design superbly formed, functional tableware for industrial production and become well-known for her teaching and studio pottery.

 Historic craft exhibitions, collector and antique clubs, and on-line auctions have encouraged the current enthusiasm for early crafts-based Modernism.
-The movement that swept through England, Europe and the United States just after the turn of the century is credited with initiating a fresh approach to design, but the movement was much more than an art style.
-It was fraught with socialist idealism and near-religious zeal for creating innovative design, for countering the Industrial Revolution, for reforming the wage system, and for aspiring to make beautiful objects affordable.
+The movement that swept through England, Europe, and the United States just after the turn of the century is credited with initiating a fresh approach to design, but the movement was much more than an art style.
+It was fraught with socialist idealism and near-religious zeal for creating innovative design, countering the Industrial Revolution, reforming the wage system, and aspiring to make beautiful objects affordable.

 As young women, both Singer and Wildenhain had high artistic aspirations.
 With an uncommon, natural talent, Singer wanted to be a painter.
 These aspirations were discouraged by Joseph Hofmann, one of the founders of the Wiener Werkstätte, who directed her toward the “applied arts,” specifically to the ceramics workshop.
-There, though her work won many awards, she was still relegated to a maker of “figurines,” a label that lacked the prestige of the term “fine art.”
-At the same time, Marguerite Wildenhain was trained under Bauhaus master sculptor, Gerhard Marcks and master potter, Max Krehan.
+There, though her work won many awards, she was still relegated to being a maker of “figurines,” a label that lacked the prestige of the term “fine art.”
+At the same time, Marguerite Wildenhain was trained under Bauhaus master sculptor Gerhard Marcks and master potter Max Krehan.
 Wildenhain’s hope was to become a sculptor, but Marcks advised Wildenhain of the impossibility for a woman to succeed in this selective, male-dominated medium.
 Wildenhain resigned herself to her craft and concentrated her efforts on becoming an exceptional potter.

 At the end of the nineteenth century, Europe was plagued with social and political unrest.
 Both Susi Singer and Marguerite Wildenhain were born into this unrest, and their lives could not help but be shaped by the experience.
-Infused with nationalism, secret alliances between nations, and a global economy fueled by the Industrial Revolution, the continent was perfectly positioned for the disastrous conflict of World War I. During such chaotic times, people have often sought idealistic answers; placing their hopes on societal reordering, futuristic innovation, political ideology, or spiritual leaders.
+Infused with nationalism, secret alliances between nations, and a global economy fueled by the Industrial Revolution, the continent was perfectly positioned for the disastrous conflict of World War I. During such chaotic times, people have often sought idealistic answers and placed their hopes on societal reordering, futuristic innovation, political ideology, or spiritual leaders.
 As art reflects life, it was into this climate that the artistic communities of Austria and Germany independently sought to create an aesthetic utopian vision, patterned after the philosophy of Englishman William Morris.

 The time also proved very difficult for the Bauhaus school.
-By 1925, the political and philosophical landscape became too hostile and the Bauhaus moved from Weimar to a more hospitable location in Dessau.
+By 1925, the political and philosophical landscape became too hostile, and the Bauhaus moved from Weimar to a more hospitable location in Dessau.
 Soon after the move, however, a number of contributing factors caused the ceramics division to close, including the poor economic state of Germany, the death of master potter Max Krehan, and the departure of master sculptor Gerhard Marcks, who left to become head of the School of Fine and Applied Arts in Halle-Saale, Germany.